Frequently Asked Questions

 Yes, your user name and password will remain active and unchanged.
 You can continue to log in with your existing credentials and file forms through the same simple process.

 Does NIC Insurance Filings work differently from MCInfo?

 No. The process to file forms and track progress has not changed.
 In the future, you may notice changes that streamline the system and improve your experience in alignment with the new goals for NIC Insurance Filings, including new forms and participating states.

 Which types of forms can I file through NIC Insurance Filings?

 You can file several standard state insurance forms, including Forms E, H, and K, as well as California state-specific forms (CA MCP 65, MCP 66, REG 1323, and REG 1325).

-High risk personal auto insurance forms SR-22, SR-23, and SR-26 are now available for electronic filing to the state of Iowa.
+High risk personal auto insurance forms SR-22, SR-23, and/or SR-26 are now available for electronic filing to the state of Iowa, Washington, and Maine.
 Please reach out to the NIC Insurance Filings team to inquire about availability of financial responsibility forms for other states.

 You can also complete federal forms (MCS 90, BMC-91X, BMC-34, and BMC-35) for states that require them, or generate paper copies for your convenience.

 Can I file federal forms through NIC Insurance Filings?

 NIC Insurance Filings provides the option to generate federal forms via paper to then be printed and mailed or faxed to government entities.